ResFormer: Scaling ViTs with Multi-Resolution Training: More Experiments

 \subsection{More about Resolution Scalability}

-As displayed in \cref{fig:res_tiny_test} and \cref{fig:res_base_test}, in order to provide more comprehensive insights into resolution scalability, we further test tiny and base models of DeiT~\cite{touvron2021training} which are pre-trained on training resolutions of 196,128, 224, 288 and 384, respectively.
-The evaulation is conducted by generalizing models to different testing resolutions ranging from 80 to 576.
+\textbf{Scalability of vanilla ViTs.} As displayed in \cref{fig:res_tiny_test} and \cref{fig:res_base_test}, in order to provide more comprehensive insights into resolution scalability, we further test tiny and base models of DeiT~\cite{touvron2021training} which are pre-trained on training resolutions of 196,128, 224, 288 and 384, respectively.
+The evaluation is conducted by generalizing models to different testing resolutions ranging from 80 to 576.
 We can observe that the trends towards scaling up and scaling down testing resolutions are consistent with ones on DeiT-S.